judus/argon/readme.md

 $container = new ArgonContainer(strictMode: true);
 ```

 - **Strict mode** only resolves services you have explicitly registered.
+No autowiring.
 Requests for unbound classes throw `NotFoundException` (both at runtime and in compiled containers).
 - **Magic mode** (default) still prefers explicit bindings, but will autowire instantiable classes, invoke closures, and fall back to the dynamic resolver when compiled code doesn’t have a pre-generated method.

 When you compile the container, strict mode is baked into the generated class: